wuyichen24/system-design-interview/problems/Build_Video_Distribution_System.md

    - Store user’s information.

 ## Key points
-- Use message queue to decouple upload works with encoding works.
+- Use queue to decouple upload works with encoding works.